The truth about Secure Boot

 “Secure Boot” designed to protect against malware preventing computers from loading unauthorized programs at startup.
 In practice, however, this means that computers that implement it will not boot unauthorized operating systems – including originally authorized systems that have been modified without being re-approved by Microsoft.

-However, Microsoft and OEMS (system manufacturers) can implement these boot restrictions in a way that prevents users from booting anything other than Windows.
+However, Microsoft and OEMS (system manufacturers) can implement these boot restrictions in a way that prevents users from booting anything else from Windows.

-In this case, we should call the technology "restricted boot" (Restricted Boot), since such a requirement is a destructive limitation for computer users, not a feature .
+In this case, we should call the technology "restricted boot" (Restricted Boot), since such a requirement is a destructive limitation for computer users and not a security feature.

 iGuRu.gr The Best Technology Site in Greecefgns